hannahh1919/final-project/README.md

 ## Project Overview

-- the project is for the user to use  it to be able to give private what if messages  anonmouysly
+- this project is for  what if messages if the user wantds to include a message anoymously for the public to read
 ## Endpoints

 - List all the endpoints of the API in this project with a brief description of what each endpoint does.